 Eleven Days, the follow-up to 2013’s acclaimed A Dark Redemption (New York Times, New Yorker, NPR), follows DI Jack Carrigan and DS Geneva Miller as they investigate a vicious fire that engulfs a quiet convent in West London.
 There were ten nuns in residence—their bodies discovered behind a locked door—and an eleventh body in the chapel.
 Who is this stranger, and who would target a group of nuns in a wealthy residential neighborhood?
 Battling church hierarchy and internal politics, Carrigan and Miller must parse through a vast network that reaches back to the early 1970s South America and the onset of the Liberation Theology movement, proving that these nuns are far more radical than first meets the eye.
 Meanwhile, a vicious new criminal element—possibly related to the convent fire—makes its presence felt in the streets of London.
 Eleven days before Christmas, Carrigan and Miller are in a race against time to solve a case that spans four decades and two continents, while contending with a homegrown threat that leaves the Met gasping for breath.

-Stav Sherez is the author of The Devil’s Playground (2004) (shortlisted for the CWA John Creasey Dagger) and The Black Monastery (2009), and won the Theakstons Crime Novel of the Year Award for The Intrusions, the third novel of the Carrigan & Miller series after A Dark Redemption (2012) and Eleven Days (2013).
+Stav Sherez is the author of five critically-acclaimed crime novels.
+The Intrusions, the third novel of the Carrigan & Miller series, won the Theakston’s Old Peculier Crime Novel of the Year Award.
 He has written for the Daily Telegraph and The Catholic Herald amongst others.
 He lives and works in London.